-There seems to be divergent opinions relating to the requirement to undertake re-permissioning of data subject consent under GDPR.
-Article 4(6) of GDPR makes it clear that if the basis for the collection of personally identifiable information is consent, as required under Article 6, then such consent must be “freely given, specific, informed and an unambiguous indication of the data subject’s wishes…by a clear affirmative action…”Accordingly, obtaining positive and affirmative consent is mandatory, otherwise data controllers and processors may be infringing upon data subject rights and may be subject to legal remedies, liabilities and penalties.
+There seem to be divergent opinions relating to the requirement to undertake re-permissioning of data subject consent under GDPR.
+Article 4(6) of GDPR makes it clear that if the basis for the collection of personally identifiable information is consent, as required under Article 6, then such consent must be “freely given, specific, informed and an unambiguous indication of the data subject’s wishes…by a clear affirmative action…”Accordingly, obtaining positive and affirmative consent is mandatory; otherwise, data controllers and processors may be infringing upon data subject rights and may be subject to legal remedies, liabilities, and penalties.

-But Recital 171 must be construed in the context of its qualifying part which requires that consent must be in line with the conditions of GDPR.
-In other words, if opt-out consent was the basis for prior collection then re-permissioning under GDPR is required.
+But Recital 171 must be construed in the context of its qualifying part, which requires that consent must be in line with the conditions of GDPR.
+In other words, if opt-out consent was the basis for the prior collection, then re-permissioning under GDPR is required.

-Consent however is not the only basis for lawful processing under GDPR.
-Legitimate business interest is one of the six permissible basis for lawful processing.
+Consent, however, is not the only basis for lawful processing under GDPR.
+Legitimate business interest is one of the six permissible bases for lawful processing.
 And, by virtue of Recital 47 of GDPR direct marketing may meet the legitimate business interest grounds for collecting and processing personal information subject to the following conditions:

 So, what are the practical implications of these divergent interpretations relating to re-permissioning?

-If consent was not the original basis for collecting personal information then re-permissioning is not required under GDPR.
-For example, if collection and processing of personal information was necessary for the performance of a contract, or on the basis of legitimate business interest then there is no need to seek consent under GDPR.
-Keep in mind however that if further processing is contemplated which is not limited to the original collection purpose it is prudent to seek affirmative consent.
+If consent was not the original basis for collecting personal information, then re-permissioning is not required under GDPR.
+For example, if the collection and processing of personal information were necessary for the performance of a contract or on the basis of legitimate business interest, then there is no need to seek consent under GDPR.
+Keep in mind, however, that if further processing is contemplated, which is not limited to the original collection purpose, it is prudent to seek affirmative consent.

-About the author: Andrew Pery is a marketing executive with over 25 years of experience in the high technology sector focusing on content management and business process automation.
-Andrew holds a Masters of Law degree with Distinction from Northwestern University is a Certified Information Privacy Professional (CIPP/C) and a Certified Information Professional (CIP/AIIM).
+About the author: Andrew Pery is a marketing executive with over 25 years of experience in the high technology sector, focusing on content management and business process automation.
+Andrew holds a Master of Law degree with Distinction from Northwestern University is a Certified Information Privacy Professional (CIPP/C), and a Certified Information Professional (CIP/AIIM).